What is Kubernetes?

 These are the components that run on the master:

-- Etcd Storage – Is an open-source key-value data store that can be accessed by all nodes in the cluster.
+- Etcd Storage – An open-source key-value data store that can be accessed by all nodes in the cluster.
 It stores configuration data of the cluster’s state.

 - Kube-API-Server – The API server manages requests from the worker nodes, and it receives REST requests for modifications, and serves as a front-end to control cluster.